Variable Transformations in combination with Wavelets and ANOVA for high-dimensional approximation: High-dimensional approximation

 \section{High-dimensional approximation}

 The main aim of this paper is the fast and effective approximation of high-dimensional functions.
 We study the setting where the variables $y_1,\ldots,y_d$ are \textit{independent}, which means that density $\rho(y)$ is a product of the one-dimensional densities~\eqref{eq:rho_d}.
 Therefore, we transform every variable of the given samples separately after estimating one-dimensional densities.
-Additionally, we utilize the ANOVA decomposition from Section~\ref{sec:ANOVA_trafo} to deal with the curse of dimensionality.\\
+Additionally, we utilize the ANOVA decomposition from Section~\ref{sec:ANOVA_trafo} to deal with the curse of dimensionality.

 For the function $f\in L_2(\Omega,\rho)$ we have the ANOVA decomposition~\eqref{eq:ANOVA_terms_transform}.
 The number of ANOVA terms of a function is equal to $2^d$ and therefore grows exponentially in the dimension $d$.
 This reflects the curse of dimensionality in a certain way and poses a problem for the approximation of a function.
-For that reason, we want to truncate the ANOVA decomposition, i.e.\,remove some terms $f_{\vec u}$, and create certain form of sparsity.
-For more details of this idea see also~\cite{LiPoUl21,PoSc19a} and the successful application to different datasets, \cite{PoSc21}.
-To this end we introduce the notion of effective dimension, see \cite{CaMoOw97}. \begin{Definition}For $0<\epsilon\leq 1$ the \textit{effective dimension} of $f$, in the \textit{superposition sense}, is the smallest integer $\nu\leq d$, such that
+In high-dimensional settings, the underlying function can very often effectively represented as a sum of lower-order functions.
+In other words, the function can be expressed as a combination of component functions, where only $\nu \gg d$ variables out of the total $d$ variables are active in each component, \cite{DePeVo10, KuSlWaWo09}.
+Recent methods as ANOVAapprox~\cite{LiPoUl21,PoSc19a} (and the successful application to different datasets in \cite{PoSc21}), SALSA~\cite{SALSA}, SRFE~\cite{Ha21}, SHRIMP~\cite{Xie22} To this end we introduce the notion of effective dimension, see \cite{CaMoOw97}. \begin{Definition}For $0<\epsilon\leq 1$ the \textit{effective dimension} of $f$, in the \textit{superposition sense}, is the smallest integer $\nu\leq d$, such that

 \end{Definition} A function with low effective dimension allows a good approximation using only ANOVA-terms up to order $\nu$.
 To approximate $f_{\vec u}$, we have to use the transformation $\Rho_{\vec u}$, or if the density $\rho_{\vec u}$ is unknown, we have to estimate the one-dimensional densities $\rho_{i}(y_i)$ for $i\in \vec u$, and use a transformation $\r{\Rho}_{\vec u}(\vec y_{\vec u})\approx \Rho_{\vec u}(\vec y_{\vec u})$ to transform the samples $\Y_{\vec u}$ to $\r{\X_{\vec u}} = \r{\Rho}_{\vec u}(\Y_{\vec u})$.
 Since we deal with independent input variables, we transform every variable separately, i.e.